easysso/easysso/README.md

-# EasySSO #
+# EasySSO

 Welcome to the EasySSO project!

-EasySSO is a project led by Ashish and Sagar to simplify the integration of Azure AD Single Sign-On for solutions running on Azure.
+EasySSO is a project to simplify the integration of [Azure Active Directory](https://docs.microsoft.com/en-in/azure/active-directory/) Single Sign-On for solutions.
 We work with the Independent Software Vendor (ISV) partners and it has been our experience that the authentication and authorization mechanism in use vary greatly between one solution to another.

-With this project, we want to enable our ISV partners to take the first steps toward implementing a full-fledged Azure AD Single Sign-on for their authentication and authorization requirements with minimal effort and little coding.
+With this project, we want to enable everyone to take the first steps toward implementing a full-fledged Azure AD Single Sign-on for their authentication and authorization requirements with **minimal effort**  and background.

 Azure AD is the backbone of the Identity and Access Management capabilites on Azure, Office 365 and the Power Platform.
 Enterprises gain robust identity management, security and access control for internal resources, apps as well as 3rd party SaaS applications.
 See this [doc](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis) for more information on Azure AD.